-In the summer, an air-to-air heat pump can be operated in reverse.
-So it can be used like an air-conditioning unit to provide cool air for your home.
+In the summer, an air-to-air heat pump can operate in reverse.
+In other words, you can use it like an air-conditioning unit to provide cool air for your home.

 If you're considering installing an air source heat pump, you can find a local, trustworthy installer through Which?
 Trusted Traders.

 Air source heat pumps require little maintenance and can provide heating and hot water, but they aren't flawless systems.
 See the key advantages and disadvantages associated with using this heating system below: